shipujin/liveslak/README.txt

     * an initial environment for the accounts is configured,
     * the desktop environment is pre-configured for first use,
     * the liveslak scripts "makemod", "iso2usb.sh" and "upslak.sh" are copied to "/usr/local/sbin/" in the ISO for your convenience,
-    * if the Live system contains a huge kernel (all ISO variants except XFCE) then the "setup2hd" script and the Slackware installer files are copied to "/usr/local/sbin" and "/usr/share/liveslak" respectively,
+    * The "setup2hd" script and the Slackware installer files are copied to "/usr/local/sbin" and "/usr/share/liveslak" respectively.
     * slackpkg is configured,
     * a locate database is created,
     * etc...